Esri/arcgis-js-vscode-snippets/README.md

 | Prefix | Description                                                                                                                    |
 | ------ | ------------------------------------------------------------------------------------------------------------------------------ |
 | getApi | Add the css and javascript for the Esri ArcGIS API for JavaScript from the CDN.
 This snippet also stubs out the package paths. |
+| importESM| Add the css and javascript (using ES Modules) for the Esri ArcGIS API for JavaScript from the CDN.

 ### [JavaScript snippets](snippets/javascript.json)